thorungb/Heart-Disease-Analytics/README.md

-# HeartDiseaseAnalytics
+# Heart Disease Analytics
-This is a part of Data Analytics 01219367
+This is an individual assignment about data-preprocessing.
+This assignment focuses on only feature scaling topic.